|

 – an

 relationship, based on customer dialogs about value.
-FairPay shifts price setting
+FairPay involves buyers

 manage a cooperative process that goes beyond "freemium," to a far